LCXCUC/SketchMan2020/README.md

 # SketchMan2020
-SketchMan: Learning To Create Professional Sketches
+SketchMan: Learning To Create Professional Sketches.

 Dataset: https://pan.baidu.com/s/1OKW50HhAb93yCksk8PxGcw
 pwd: cxox

 This is a instructions for use of SketchMan dataset, which will be publicly available soon.
 We have provided the approximate professional NPS and the free-hand NPS.
 Unfortunately, we cannot directly provide the professional sketch images since we do not own them.
 Alternatively, we provide the selected colored sketch ID in our paper.